coma007/ditto-counter/README.md

 At the beginning, all images are loaded and for purposes of this script, one of the images is selected as an example.

-> To run a full script where all images are processed and mean average error is calculated, please run script 'main.py' with the following command:
+> To run a full script where all images are processed and mean average error is calculated, please run script [main.py](https://github.com/coma007/ditto-counter/blob/main/main.py) with the following command:
 > ```shell
 > python3 main.py pictures/
 > ```
-> Output of each picture will be in form '*picture_name*-*actual_value*-*predicted_value*'.
+> Output of each picture will be in form _<picture_name>-<actual_value>-<predicted_value>_.
 Mean avereage error will be shown in the last line of output.